SSahas/Implementing-GPT-From-Scratch/README.md

 ## Load Dataset for training

-- To create data file and the tokenizer for traning the model run [Tokenizer_Training notebook](https://github.com/SSahas/Implementing-LLM-From-Scratch/blob/main/Tokenizer_Training.ipynb).
+- To create data file and the tokenizer for traning the model, run [Tokenizer_Training notebook](https://github.com/SSahas/Implementing-LLM-From-Scratch/blob/main/Tokenizer_Training.ipynb).
 Added a special token "<|EOS|>" as bos and eos token.Used [Salesforce/wikitext](https://huggingface.co/datasets/Salesforce/wikitext) for pretrainig the model and training the tokenizer.
 ```
 tokenizer = Tokenizer(WordPiece(unk_token="[UNK]"))